avimathur009/IndrectDisplayDriver/ConfigSteps/IDDAPP_README.md

 Now as the external installtions are completed, there are several changes in the Property Configurations that needs to be set.
 Here are the steps to have the correct Property Configuration:

 * Go on the following path in the current repo: $cd %PATH TO REPO%\IndrectDisplayDriver\IddSampleDriver.sln --- OR --- Double click on the 'IddSampleDriver.sln' solution
-* Now we have two .sln files, out of which we focus on 'IddSampleApp.sln'
+* Now we have two .sln files, out of which we focus on 'IddSampleApp'
-* Right click on the 'IddSampleApp.sln', and select 'Properties'
+* Right click on the 'IddSampleApp', and select 'Properties'

 Follow this to select on the correct Property settings:
 * Property -> Configuration Properties -> General -> Configuration Type : Choose 'Application (.exe)'